 By Tom Hayden

-Editor’s Note: In May of 1962, 21-year-old Tom Hayden, a founding member of the Students for a Democratic Society (SDS), took the lead in drafting “The Port Huron Statement,” the manifesto of the SDS and a handbook for a generation of student activists.
+Editor’s note from 2006: In May of 1962, 21-year-old Tom Hayden, a founding member of the Students for a Democratic Society (SDS), took the lead in drafting “The Port Huron Statement,” the manifesto of the SDS and a handbook for a generation of student activists.

 As a student at the University of Michigan, Hayden believed that apathy bred by middle-class comfort was a major obstacle to social justice for the oppressed.
 The Port Huron Statement called on students to leave the ivory tower and seek that justice through direct participatory democracy.
 The document also railed against the military industrial complex, racial bigotry, and the spread of nuclear weapons.

 Hayden went on to travel the world as an activist, journalist and defender of human rights, in addition to serving in the California legislature for 18 years.
-In September 2005, he re-issued The Port Huron Statement with a new introduction, which is re-printed in full here.
+In September 2005, he re-issued The Port Huron Statement with a new introduction. ...
 As a new preface to that introduction, Hayden has written a short essay for Truthdig about how the legacy of that document continues to find expression in the current generation of young activists.

 Specifically, Hayden writes about Rachel Corrie, a 23-year-old American college student who was killed by an Israeli bulldozer in 2003 while protesting the Israeli destruction Palestinian houses in Gaza.
 Hayden finds in Rachel Corrie a powerful moral example of commitment to social justice.